Master of Arts in Public History

 There is no better place to study public history than in the heart of Detroit, where our program partners with cultural institutions to provide internships and other hands-on opportunities for our students.
 We now offer courses both at our Midtown campus and online, making earning your master's degree more accessible than ever.
 Note: M.A.P.H. cannot be earned entirely online; students may choose to take only in-person courses or a combination of in-person and online courses.

-Our students include mid-career professionals who seek credentials for career advancement, recent college graduates eager to put their history degrees to work in public service, and secondary school teachers who want to gain experience in project-based or community-engaged learning.
+Our students include mid-career professionals seeking credentials for career advancement, recent college graduates eager to put their history degrees to public service, and secondary school teachers who want to gain experience in project-based or community-engaged learning.
 We have designed our curriculum to be flexible to meet the needs of a diverse student body with a range of interests and with different scheduling needs.

 Master of Arts in Public History program requirements and curriculum